facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Having "Passive" Rental Income is NOT part of my financial plan.
 Here's why.

 From experience, it's just not feasible or appropriate for most of the people that have ever brought it up to me on a first meeting as something they’d like to “get into”.
-(It's also not necessary....but we'll save that for the end.)
+(It's also usually not necessary when compared to much simpler & better performing investments....but we'll save that for the end.)

 Let's break down why using a real life example.